manuelstein/specification/specification.md

 parameters if you want to set them using an expression.

 The default expression language is [jq](https://stedolan.github.io/jq/).
 This version of the workflow language supports jq [version 1.6](https://github.com/stedolan/jq/releases/tag/jq-1.6) syntax.
 You can find more information on jq v1.6 in its [manual](https://stedolan.github.io/jq/manual/v1.6/).
+The workflow data that is accessible to the jq expression is passed as the single input document to the jq processor.

 Serverless Workflow does not mandate the use of jq and it is possible to use an expression language of your choice with the restriction that a single one must